gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 When creating the production infrastructure the following resources are shared with the testing environment:

-* VPC, Subnets and networking related resources
+* VPC, Subnets and networking-related resources.
-* Elastic Load Balancer
+* Elastic Load Balancer.
-* Elastic Container Registry
+* Elastic Container Registry.

 .. note::